Predict forecasts how likely users are to perform an event in your application.

 Predict grades users based on their previous behavior.
 Users who are likely to perform an event receive an A, and users that are unlikely to perform an event receive a D.

-Additionally, Predict goes a step beyond just a grade and will tell you just how likely it is your users will convert.
-For each letter grade, the lift at any given time indicates how much more (or less) likely a customer with that grade will convert vs. the average customer (ie. a “A” customer with a 40% chance of conversion will have a lift of 4 if the average customer has a 10% chance of conversion).
+Additionally, Predict goes beyond the grade and indicates how likely it is your users will convert by calculating lift.
+For each letter grade, the lift at any given time indicates how much more (or less) likely a customer with that grade will convert vs. the average customer (ie. an “A” customer with a 40% chance of conversion will have a lift of 4 if the average customer has a 10% chance of conversion).

 Building a Predict Model